mila411/ruscntl/README.md

 # RusCntl – Custom Kubernetes Pod Labeling Controller

+⚠️⚠️⚠️<br>
+This is a toy I created to play with Rust and kubernetes.
+Please note that it lacks many features that are Production Ready<br>
 ⚠️⚠️⚠️
-This is a toy I created to play with Rust and kubernetes.
-Please note that it lacks many features that are Production Ready ⚠️⚠️⚠️

 ## Project Overview